-The Common Shares of the Company, a Tier 1 issuer on the TSX Venture Exchange ("TSX-V"), are listed for trading under the symbol "BTO".
-The following table sets out the market price range and trading volumes of the Common Shares on the TSX-V for the periods indicated.
+The Common Shares of the Company are listed for trading on the Toronto Stock Exchange ("TSX"), under the symbol "BTO".
+The following table sets out the market price range and trading volumes of the Common Shares on the TSX for the periods indicated.